Root Canal Treatment Choices

 And what if capping these other teeth causes so much trauma to those teeth that the nerve breaks down in them ...and then they need root canals?
 That probably wont happen, but be aware that it can and does happen!
 And not necessarily through any fault of the dentist, either.
 Finding a really good dentist will minimize that possibility, but it will not eliminate it....

 So then what do you do?
 Thats the problem.
-If there were a perfect solution, Id be first in line for it...but, unfortunately, there is no a perfect solution at this time.
+If there were a perfect solution, Id be first in line for it...but, unfortunately, there is not a perfect solution at this time.

 Given that, then, what can be done to respect and acknowledge the kinds of issues raised by Drs.
 Price and Meinig (and others), and yet treat diseased teeth?

-Root canal specialists all use calcium hydroxide, but only occasionally, for special and difficult situations.
+Root canal specialists all use calcium hydroxide sometimes , but often only occasionally, for special and difficult situations.
 Their thinking has little to do with the issues raised here, however.
 Dr. Meinig discusses calcium hydroxide in his book on page 197, acknowledging its potency.
 He comments that it kills even the most resistant bacteria in about a minute.

 Dr. Price was skeptical that anything would be able to sterilize the tiny tubules especially as they go further and further away from the main large nerve canal space outward toward the outside surface of the root.
 He said (as reported by Dr. Meinig on page 111, 1993 edition) that "It is practically, if not entirely, a physical impossibility to sterilize infected cementum [ the outside surface of the root ] by treating through the dentin [ that is, by placing a disinfectant inside the main nerve canal space in the center of the root structure ].
 It is like trying to sterilize infection in the label on the bottle by putting disinfectants in the bottle."